Qiskit/documentation/README.md

 # How to write the documentation

+Refer to our [style guide](./style-guide.md) for technical writing guidance.

 We use [MDX](https://mdxjs.com), which is like normal markdown but adds extensions for custom components we have.

 Refer to the [Common Markdown syntax](https://commonmark.org/) for a primer on Markdown.
 The below guide focuses on the other features you can use when writing docs.